datastax/ruby-driver/README.md

 This driver works exclusively with the Cassandra Query Language v3 (CQL3) and Cassandra's native protocol.
 The current version works with:

-* Apache Cassandra versions 1.2, 2.0, 2.1, 2.2, and 3.x
+* Apache Cassandra versions 2.1, 2.2, and 3.x
-* DataStax Enterprise 4.0 and above.
+* DataStax Enterprise 4.8 and above.
+However, the [Ruby DSE driver](https://github.com/datastax/ruby-dse-driver.git) provides more features and is recommended for use with DataStax Enterprise.
-* Ruby (MRI) 2.2, 2.3
+* Ruby (MRI) 2.2, 2.3, 2.4
-* JRuby 1.7
+* JRuby 1.7, 9k

-__Note__: JRuby 1.6 is not officially supported, although 1.6.8 should work.
-Rubinius is not supported.
-MRI 2.0, 2.1, and JRuby 9k are not officially supported, but they should work.
-1.9.3 is deprecated and is likely to break in the release following 3.0.
+__Note__: Rubinius is not supported.
+MRI 2.0, and 2.1 are not officially supported, but they should work.
+MRI 1.9.3 is deprecated and may break in any release after 3.0.

 ## Feedback Requested